 Simply comparing the price per gallon of fuel, diesel fuel is more expensive than gas at the pump.
 Diesel owners should also factor in the cost of keeping their diesel exhaust fuel (DEF) tank full as well.
 DEF can be purchased by the gallon, similarly to fuel.
 The rate of DEF consumption varies per vehicle, but you can estimate 2-3 gallons of DEF for every 100 gallons of diesel.

 If all other factors are the same, diesel fuel gets more miles to the gallon than gas.
 There are many factors that can affect the fuel economy of a vehicle, but if you compare well-maintained engines of the same size, diesel will take you further on each gallon.
 According to a resource from the U.S. Department of Energy, the difference can be as much as 20-35%, which may often compensate for the price difference at the pump.

-One thing that makes this difficult to estimate is counting on a “fluid economy” on a diesel engine, not just fuel economy.
+One thing that makes this difficult to estimate is counting on a “fluid economy” on diesel RV engines, not just fuel economy.
 Fluid economy takes into account how much DEF the vehicle consumes.
 Better fuel economy means you don’t need to stop for fuel as often, which could also save you money on impulse purchases at the gas station.

 Maintenance and Repair Costs

 Maintaining and repairing a diesel engine generally costs more than a gas engine.
-Diesels require more oil than gas, so getting an oil change costs more.
+Diesel requires more oil than gas, so getting diesel oil changes costs more.
 Diesels also use more filters and other parts that need to be replaced regularly as a part of standard maintenance.